 · Paint Brush: DaVinci Junior Synthetic, Bright, size 14 (About 1/2” wide.)

 · Drawing Pencil: Staedtler Lumograph or other brand, 6B (Only sold in sets on the web site.)

 · Dinner plate to mix paints on.
 Ceramic or glass is best.
 You could also use disposable plastic plates.

 · 16 oz. (minimum—larger is better) jar or plastic container to hold water for painting.

 · At least three white (or very light neutral) "basic shapes".
-They should be different in scale and shape.
-These could be, for instance, a mug, a bowl, and a cardboard tube (paint the tube white).
-A white geometric shape is also needed (such as a box).
+They should be different in size and shape.
+These could be, for instance, a mug, a bowl, and a cardboard tube (paint white).
+A white square shape is also needed (such as a box).

 · At least three solid colored basic shapes—fruit, such as an orange and a banana works great for this.
 A colored geometric shape is also needed.